bonfire-engine/bonfire-engine.github.io/v3.0/doc/joystick.md

 ## JoystickListener

-Mixin used to listen the joystick interactions.
+Mixin used to listen to the joystick interactions.

-A component that use this mixin can listen the Joystick events adding as observer:
+A component that uses this mixin can listen to the Joystick events adding as an observer:

 ```dart
 gameRef.addJoystickObserver(myComponentJoystickListener);
 ```